Denys Prychynenko: Royal White Star Brussels

 End of February 2016, Prychynenko joined Belgian Second Division side Royal White Star Bruxelles, signing a contract until 2018 including an extension clause.
 He appeared in six games until the end of the season, achieving first place in the league with his team, which would usually lead to promotion to the Belgian first division.
 Bruxelles, however, didn't receive a license for professional football for the upcoming season and were relegated to the third tier.

 Deinze

 On 11 June 2021, he signed with Deinze as a free agent.

+He left the club in December 2024 after Deinze was declared bankrupt and ceased operations.

+Lokeren-Temse

+On 19 December 2024, following Deinze's bankrupcty, newly promoted Challenger Pro League club Lokeren-Temse signed Prychynenko as a free agent.

 Personal life

 Prychynenko was born in Potsdam, Germany, to Olena and Serhiy Prychynenko.
 His uncle Volodymyr Prychynenko and his cousin Stanislav Prychynenko (Volodymyr's son) are also professional footballers.
 Furthermore, Prychynenko holds a BA degree in business with marketing and is planning to start a law degree.

-Prychynenko opposed the Euromaidan and expressed support in the annexation of Crimea by the Russian Federation.
+Prychynenko expressed the hope for a peaceful solution regarding the annexation of Crimea by the Russian Federation.